smolthing/landing-page-landy/README.md

 This folder contains the completed solution, which you can refer to if needed.

 ### Running the app
 1. Go into `before-landing` folder and run the app.
 App runs on http://localhost:3000.
+Run commands in terminal:
 ```
 cd before-landing
 npm start
 ```
 2. Make the necessary changes as per the exercise tasks.
 3. Compare your work with the files in the `after` folder if you need any guidance or reference.
+4. Deploy your website by running the command `npm run deploy`.

 ## Demo
 ### Before